rA9stuff/LeetDown/README.md

 # Downgrading A7 devices with an M1 mac?

 * Due to the USB stack of M1 macs, the device will disappear after LeetDown uploads iBSS.
-When you get the prompt `[+] Failed to connect to device, reconnect the
-USB cable to your mac to try again.`, do what it says and the restore will resume automatically.
+When you get the prompt `[+] Device was lost, reconnect the USB cable to your mac to resume the upload process`, do what it says and the restore will resume automatically.
 * A6 devices are not affected by this issue.

 # How to Use?